Bundeswehr remains under fire for far-right extremism | DW | 23.03.2021

 KSK soldiers built a reconstruction of Krnojelac's apartment, which they used during weeks of preparations for the operation.
 One morning in June 1998, the order finally came and the KSK was launched into action.
 That same evening, Krnojelac was handed over to the authorities in The Hague.

-This was the first mission that was confirmed and one of very few that have ever been publicly recognized to have taken place.
+This was the first mission that was confirmed and one of very few that has been publicly acknowledged.

 Defense Minister Peter Struck promptly fired Günzel, in return for which Struck was himself targeted with death threats.